DHowell1150/b2-little-shop-starter/README.md

   - Header below the section and above the loop

 ## AR Attempts
+This one is funny because I had ruby calculations all figured out and I thought it had to be through AR so this was my first attempt before Abdul told me it could be Ruby.

 1. SELECT coupons.coupon_type,    #made alias's for each of these for readability in table coupons.amount, coupons.id,